WHAZ (AM): History

 With the launch of an FM station, WRPI on November 1, 1957, and with most WHAZ programming transferred to the school's carrier current station, WRPI AM 640, WHAZ became expendable, only being operated with a minimal schedule and programming classical music.
 In 1963 it was determined that the station was far enough from New York City to allow it to operate with unrestricted hours during the daytime, although timesharing was still needed at night.
 In 1965 RPI attempted to sell WHAZ in two parts, with the station's daytime hours going to the Troy Record Company for $15,000, and its nighttime allocation, which was Monday nights from 6 p.m. to midnight, being transferred to WEVD for $50,000.
 However, WPOW, successor to WBBR, successfully blocked the sale, on the grounds that it needed to approve any changes in the timesharing agreement.

 WHAZ was ultimately instead sold in 1967 to WPOW, Inc., for $65,000, with WHAZ becoming a daytime-only station, and WPOW receiving its Monday nighttime slot.
 Under its new owner WHAZ was programmed with a Christian religious format, which holds to this day.
 In 1973, WHAZ nearly added an FM variant of its programming on 107.7 MHz, however the death of that station's owner led to those plans being scrapped by his children, in favor of country music, with the station becoming WGNA.
-The station was later sold to the predecessor of current owner Capital Media.
+The station was later sold to Paul Lotters, who still owns the station today through Capital Media.

-The Camps spent several years trying to increase WHAZ's power, and gradually won approval to remain on the air 24 hours a day.
+Lotters spent several years trying to increase WHAZ's power and operating hours, and gradually won approval to remain on the air 24 hours a day.
 However, its daytime signal only provides Grade B coverage to most of Schenectady, the market's second largest city.
-Its nighttime signal operates at only 49 watts, effectively limiting coverage to Rensselaer County; even there, it is barely listenable.
-However, all of their requests were turned down, since the FCC was unwilling to risk causing interference with the New York stations (WEVD's successor, WNYM, had by 1983 purchased and deleted WPOW's license, allowing WNYM to operate on a full-time basis).
+Its nighttime signal operates at only 49 watts, rendering it all but unlistenable outside Rensselaer County; nighttime coverage is severely limited even in areas close to Troy.
+However, all efforts to increase WHAZ's power failed, since the FCC was unwilling to risk causing interference with the New York stations (WEVD's successor, WNYM, had by 1983 purchased and deleted WPOW's license, allowing WNYM to operate on a full-time basis).

-Beginning in the 1990s, WHAZ expanded to FM through the acquisitions of four stations, including WMYY 97.3 (licensed to Schoharie, New York, and serving the Capital Region and Mohawk Valley), WBAR-FM 94.7 (licensed to Lake Luzerne, New York, and serving the Saratoga Springs and Glens Falls areas), and WMNV 104.1 (licensed to Rupert, Vermont, and rimshots Manchester and Rutland).
-In 2005, WZEC (licensed to Hoosick Falls, New York) was acquired and converted into a classic Christian Contemporary format for the Bennington, Vermont, area under the WHAZ-FM callsign, and later converted to an outright simulcast of WHAZ.
+Beginning in the 1990s, WHAZ expanded to FM through the acquisitions of four stations, including WMYY 97.3 (licensed to Schoharie, New York, and serving the Mohawk Valley), WBAR-FM 94.7 (licensed to Lake Luzerne, New York, and serving the Saratoga Springs and Glens Falls areas), and WMNV 104.1 (licensed to Rupert, Vermont, and rimshots Manchester and Rutland).
+In 2005, WZEC (licensed to Hoosick Falls, New York) was acquired and converted into a classic Christian contemporary format for the Bennington, Vermont area and the Berkshires under the WHAZ-FM callsign, and later converted to an outright simulcast of WHAZ.
+This allows WHAZ to provide at least secondary coverage from southwestern Vermont to the Mohawk Valley.